lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    + **AGG**: Using the compare services features, our hypothesis is supported.
 Our baseline shows that we have more than 1000 MM patients in service, followed by PSY (about 300 patients), CC (about 260 patients), and by Adjunct (about 175 patients).
 Interestingly, patients receiving group services drops to about 100 patients at about 1.5 years into the experiment.

    + **SP**: Since the teams in the simulation experience no external shocks, the historical rates all continue for the next two years.
+We will still have about 4 patients with a high risk flag, and, if we click on the plus sign in the upper right corner of the "GMH to SMH Recommend Step up Rate" box and zoom out to see how our team is working with the rest of the Mental Health contiuum, we see that we will continue to have about 57 high-symptom patients who are waiting to step up to Specialty Mental Health.
+If we look over to the Team Data Table, we can see that these patients are waiting an average of 28 weeks before starting treatment there.

 14. What do you want to do next?
 Record your next steps in the *Our Decisions* textbox.
 (Our Decisions.
 Based on what you learned in this experiment, what changes are you ready to make in your practice?)